 Area Covered - 2033 sq km

 Chilika Lake is made up of around 52 streams making it one of the largest lakes in India.
-The lake becomes a haven for the migrating birds in the winters.
+The lake becomes a haven for migrating birds in the winters.
 More than 132 villages are dependent on the lake for fishing which makes it an important lake in India.
 The bird sanctuary on Nalaban Island is the main attraction of the lake.
 Chilika lake is a popular place to spot dolphins and take a boat ride.

 Location - Odisha